-• issuers generating 50% or more of their revenue from products and services ("product lines") identified as contributing to one or more SGDs according to Danske Bank's SDG Model.
+- issuers generating 50% or more of their revenue from products and services ("product lines") identified as contributing to one or more SGDs according to Danske Bank's SDG Model.
 An issuer may also meet the criteria for a sustainable investment if its activities predominantly contribute to environmental objectives that are aligned with the EU Taxonomy.
 However, the fund is under no obligation to make such investments.
 The SDG Model was updated in 2024.
-The measured contributions of the issuers to the individual SDGs are reported in the graph below (see "Product lines aligned with the UN SDGs").
+The measured contributions of the issuers to the individual SDGs are reported in the graph below (see "Product lines aligned with the UN SDGs"). - sustainability-labelled bond issuances adhering to framework requirements for labelled bonds of the International Capital Markets Association (ICMA), and where the issuance is allocated to financing projects contributing to one or more of the SDGs in accordance with Danske Bank's sustainable investment criteria.
+The criteria were updated in 2024.
+The measured contributions to the individual SDGs are reported in the graph below (see "Use of Proceeds aligned with the UN SDGs").
+The graph does not reflect contributions from issuances that have not yet been allocated to targeted projects. - one or more funds that track an EU Benchmark and have the sustainable investment objective of reducing carbon emissions to meet the long-term ambitions of the Paris Agreement.
+These investments contribute in particular to the SDG on Climate Action.
+For information on how these funds tracked the objective of the reference benchmark to decarbonise portfolio companies, see "Sustainable investments with a CO2 reduction objective" below.

 The fund also invested in activities substantially contributing to one or more of the environmental objectives of the EU Taxonomy (see "To what extent were the sustainable investments with an environmental objective aligned with the EU Taxonomy?").
-The reported shared of economic activities aligned with the EU Taxonomy of 1% as based on revenue can be attributed with 0.6% on activities in support of the climate change mitigation objective; 0.0% on activities in support of the climate change adaptation objective; 0.0% on activities in support sustainable use and protection of water and marine resources, 0.0% activities in support of pollution prevention and control; and 0.0% on activities in support of protection and restoration of biodiversity and ecosystems.
+The reported shared of economic activities aligned with the EU Taxonomy of 1% as based on revenue can be attributed with 0.8% on activities in support of the climate change mitigation objective; 0.0% on activities in support of the climate change adaptation objective; 0.0% on activities in support sustainable use and protection of water and marine resources, 0.0% activities in support of pollution prevention and control; and 0.0% on activities in support of protection and restoration of biodiversity and ecosystems.
 For some of the companies' reported taxonomy-aligned activities, there is no data on which of the environmental objectives the activities of these investments contribute to.